Full-service provider of industrial catalysis. This is C&CS.

 Toxins (catalysis)

-Catalysts "live" from the active sites on their surface; these can be tiny platinum particles, acid centers, iron crystal surfaces, liquid vanadium oxide islands, finely dispersed nickel metal, etc. The accelerated reactions take place at these sites.
-If these sites are no longer available to the gas, the catalyst ceases to function.
-Typical detrimental substances to active sites include sulfates, dust, siloxanes (vitrification), chlorine, phosphorus, soot, etc.
+Catalysts “live” from the active centers on their surface; these can be tiny platinum particles, acid centers, iron crystal surfaces, liquid vanadium oxide islands, finely dispersed nickel metal, etc. These are where the accelerated reactions occur.
+If these are no longer available to the gas, the catalyst will no longer function.
+Typical toxins for active […]

-Silica gel, also known as silica gel, is an amorphous, porous silicon dioxide (SiO₂) with a high specific surface area, typically 600–800 m²/g.
-It is produced by the polycondensation of sodium silicate followed by aging, washing, and drying.
-Due to its adsorption properties, silica gel serves as a desiccant, support, or chromatography material in chemical processes.
-Adsorption occurs physically via van der Waals forces and […]
+Silica gel, also called silica gel, is an amorphous, porous silicon dioxide (SiO₂) with a high specific surface area of typically 600 – 800 m²/g.
+It is produced by polycondensation of sodium silicate followed by aging, washing and drying.
+Due to its adsorption properties, silica gel serves as a desiccant, carrier material or chromatography material […]

 Catalysis Laboratory

 A catalysis laboratory determines the kinetics of a catalyst and its reaction, specifically conversion and selectivity.
-Important terms in this context also include activation energy, space velocity dependence, temperature profile, power, lifetime, gas supply, and analytical methods.
-BET and chemisorption are often also performed in the catalysis laboratory due to their thematic proximity.
-The catalysis laboratory should be distinguished from a chemistry laboratory, which investigates the chemical and physical properties […]
+Important concepts in this context also include activation energy, space velocity dependence, temperature profile, power, lifetime, gas supply, and analytical methods.
+Due to their thematic proximity, bioelectrical chromatography (BET) and chemisorption are often also performed in the catalysis laboratory. […]

 Contact process (production of sulfuric acid)

-The contact process is the most important industrial method for the production of sulfuric acid and is among the most important industrial processes in inorganic chemistry.
-It is based on the catalytic oxidation of sulfur dioxide (SO₂) to sulfur trioxide (SO₃) in the presence of a C&CS #1394 platinum catalyst for SO₂ oxidation.
-The catalyst is typically used in monolithic form with innovative washcoat technology.
-First, sulfur dioxide is […]
+The contact process is the most important industrial process for the production of sulfuric acid and is one of the most important industrial processes in inorganic chemistry.
+It is based on the catalytic oxidation of sulfur dioxide (SO₂) to sulfur trioxide (SO₃) in the presence of a C&CS #1394 platinum catalyst for SO2 oxidation.
+The […]

 Oleum, also known as fuming sulfuric acid, is a highly concentrated solution of sulfuric acid containing sulfur trioxide (SO₃).
-It is produced via a contact process in which sulfur dioxide (SO₂) is catalytically oxidized to sulfur trioxide (SO₃).
-In such plants, this process can be carried out using the C&CS #1394 platinum catalyst for SO₂ oxidation.
-The generated SO₃ is then dissolved in concentrated sulfuric acid […]
+The production process takes place via contact oxidation, whereby sulfur dioxide (SO2) is catalytically oxidized to sulfur trioxide (SO3).
+In such plants, this process can be carried out using the C&CS #1394 platinum catalyst for SO₂ […]

 Halogenated hydrocarbons

-Halogenated hydrocarbons, including hydrogen chlorides (CHCs), hydrofluorocarbons (HFCs), and chlorofluorocarbons (CFCs), are synthetic organic compounds that have been and are used in various industrial applications.
-CFCs consist of carbon, chlorine, fluorine, and hydrogen and were long used as refrigerants, propellants in aerosol cans, and solvents.
-Due to their high chemical stability, they enter […]
+Halogenated hydrocarbons incl.
+Hydrogen chlorides (CHCs), hydrofluorocarbons (HFCs), or chlorofluorocarbons (CFCs or CFCs) are synthetic organic compounds that have been and are used in various industrial applications.
+CFCs consist of carbon, chlorine, fluorine and hydrogen and were widely used for a long time as refrigerants, propellants in spray cans and as solvents.
+Due to their […]

-Dry bed absorption in the semiconductor industry is a safe, passive method for treating exhaust gases from ion implantation, SiO2 etching, and other processes, and is also used as an emergency absorber gas cabinet.
-It removes toxic substances through chemical reactions on solid adsorbents; key concepts here are chemisorption, stoichiometric reactions, and purification levels.
-Commonly encountered gases that need to be removed (toxic and greenhouse gases) include ammonia, hydrogen chloride, silanes, NF3, CF4, SF6, AsH3, and others.
+Dry bed absorption in the semiconductor industry is a safe, passive method for exhaust gas treatment in ion implantation, SiO2 etching, … and as an emergency absorber gas cabinet.
+It removes toxic substances through chemical reactions on solid adsorbents; key terms here are chemisorption, stoichiometric reaction, and degree of purification.
+Commonly occurring gases to be […]

 Catalytic exhaust gas purification is a process used in industry to reduce pollutants in exhaust gases through chemical reactions on a catalyst.
-Harmful substances such as nitrogen oxides (NOₓ), carbon monoxide (CO), volatile organic compounds (VOCs), and particulate matter are converted into less harmful compounds such as nitrogen (N₂), carbon dioxide (CO₂), and water (H₂O).
-The catalyst is a […]
+In this process, harmful substances such as nitrogen oxides (NOₓ), carbon monoxide (CO), volatile organic compounds (VOCs) and particles are converted into less harmful compounds such as nitrogen (N₂), carbon dioxide (CO₂) and […]

 Molecular sieve

 Molecular sieves belong to the group of zeolites.
-These materials, composed of aluminum silicates, are used to separate molecules according to their size or shape.
-The term "molecular sieve" derives from the ability of these materials to sieve molecules based on their molecular dimensions.
-A key characteristic of molecular sieves is their defined pore size, which is typically in the range of 3 to […]
+These materials, consisting of aluminum silicates, are used to separate molecules according to their size or shape.
+The term “molecular sieve” derives from the ability of these materials to sieve out molecules based on their molecular dimension.
+A key feature of molecular sieves is their defined pore […]